Dog owners in NSW have a range of responsibilities under the Companion Animals Act 1998.

 Cat owners in NSW have a range of responsibilities under the Companion Animals Act 1998.
 The Department of Local Government website provides information on the responsibilities of cat owners, penalty notices issued under the Act and what to do if your cat is missing.

+Owners should consider desexing their cats as this decreases unplanned and unnecessary breeding and will help to reduce roaming cats in the area.
 As a responsible cat owner you should consider confinement of your cat/s to your property, particularly from dusk till dawn.
 This approach is strongly encouraged, for the cat’s safety, for the safety of wildlife and to prevent cats being a nuisance in the community.